Personal profile

 Another of my fields of interest and expertise is research leadership and researcher development, and, again, I am often invited to speak on issues related to these topics.
 I am also an associate member, by invitation, of the University of Bristol's Centre for Higher Education Transformations (CHET) and an invited associate researcher at the Centre for the Study of Research Training and Impact at the University of Newcastle in Australia

-Recent and forthcoming speaking engagements
+Speaking invitations - recent and forthcoming engagements

 Qualifications